Abdelrahmanhassan1/Web-Dev-Projects/README.md

 ## To-Do List

-<p>A simple to do list web application that allows users to create, read, update, and delete to do list items.
+<p>A simple to-do list web application that allows users to create, read, update, and delete to-do list items.
 The application is built using the following technologies:</p>

 <img src="./images/To Do.png" width="500" />